 Manually Install Application

-Try installing the application manually using the same source file to confirm that the process does not get stuck.
-If the issue occurs only on certain devices, perform a manual installation on one of the affected computers.
-The installation may fail due to a corrupt source file or missing dependencies, such as the .NET Framework
+Try installing the application manually with the same source file to verify that the process completes without hanging.
+If the problem appears only on certain devices, perform the manual installation on one of the affected machines to isolate the issue.
+Failures may stem from a corrupt source file or missing prerequisites such as the .NET Framework or other dependencies.

 Check for Message Boxes in Scripts

-A PowerShell script can hang indefinitely if it displays a message box during execution.
-To verify, run the script manually and confirm that no message boxes appear while it runs.
+A PowerShell script may hang indefinitely if it displays a message box during execution.

 Check IntuneManagementExtension Log